Property Maintenance Inspection Programupdated: Monday, October 13, 2014

-To prepare for a residential inspection, click here for a list of the most common housing violations that could be corrected prior to the inspection.
+To prepare for a residential inspection, view a list of the most common housing violations that could be corrected prior to the inspection.

 The Property Maintenance Certificate / Point of Sale Inspection is not a warranty or a disclosure document.
 It does not constitute any representation, guarantee or warranty of the property's condition.
 Potential buyers are advised to seek the services of a private housing inspector for a detailed disclosure of the home's condition and appliances.